 The Eighteen Mile Creek flows north from the New York State Barge Canal in Lockport, New York, for approximately 15 miles and discharges to Lake Ontario in Olcott, New York.
 The Creek Corridor consists of a 4,000 foot long section of the Creek and adjacent properties in Lockport.
 The Creek Corridor includes residential properties on Water Street and vacant land to the west, Upson Park to the south, Mill Street to the east, and the former Flintkote Plant property to the north.
 The topography of the area is relatively flat other than a steep downward slope toward the Creek and a millrace, which bisects the former Flintkote Plant property.

 On June 30, 2011, the New York State Department of Environmental Conservation (NYSDEC) referred the site to EPA for inclusion on the federal National Priorities List (NPL) of hazardous waste sites.
-The NYSDEC based its referral on its investigation of several properties and of the Creek in Lockport, NY.
+The NYSDEC based its referral on its investigation of several contaminated properties and of the Creek in the Creek Corridor .
 The studies indicated the presence of a variety of contaminants including lead, arsenic, zinc, copper, chromium, PCBs and PAHs.
 EPA included the site on the NPL on March 15, 2012.

 EPA is addressing the Site in three separate actions or operable units.
 Operable unit one will address contamination at nine residential properties on Water Street in Lockport and demolish the former Flintkote building.
-Operable unit two will address contamination in the Creek and at several commercial/ industrial properties from the Barge Canal to Harwood Avenue in Lockport.
-The last operable unit will address contamination in the Creek north of Lockport to the Creek’s discharge Lake Ontario.
+Operable unit two will address contamination in the Creek .
+The last operable unit will address contamination in the Creek north of Lockport to the Creek’s discharge in Lake Ontario.

 Schedule

 Construction trailers for the work have been stationed at 89 Mill Street.
-The following is a brief description of EPA’s plans for the building demolition.

 Site Security